telerik/ms-samples/Maui/LayoutMeasuredWrong/README.md

 WidthConstraint/HeightConstraint args in the Measure method of the LayoutManager will match WidthRequest/HeightRequest of the Layout and the result of Measure applied to a child of the Layout will match the WidthRequest/HeightRequest set to the child.

 **Actual Behavior**
 WinUI:

-* WidthConstraint/HeightConstraint in Measure of the LayoutManager differ from WidthRequest/HeightRequest with a very small amount (sometimes up, sometimes down) probably due to rounding when converting to physical pixels and back to dpi.
+* WidthConstraint/HeightConstraint in Measure of the LayoutManager differ from WidthRequest/HeightRequest with a very small amount (sometimes up, sometimes down) probably due to rounding when converting to physical pixels and back to dip.
 * Results from child.Measure also deviate from WidthRequest/HeightRequest with a small amount.

 Android: